Seamonsters-2605/Seamonsters-2605.github.io/docs/git/index.md

 Now you are going to **clone** the repository to your computer.
 This not only downloads all the files, but links them with Git to the repository on GitHub, so any changes you make can be "pushed" online and "pulled" back to your computer.

 - Click the green "Clone or download" button to the right of the repository page.
 You will see a link that starts with `https://github.com/....`.
 Click the clipboard button to the right of this to copy the link. (there have been problems in the past with manually selecting this text and copying it).
-- Open Git Bash (not Git GUI).
+- Open Command Prompt.
 Type `cd Documents` and press enter.
 This will navigate to your Documents folder.
-- Type `git clone ` followed by a space, then paste the link you copied by right clicking and choosing Paste (Ctrl-V doesn't work).
-Press enter.
+- Type `git clone ` followed by a space, then paste the link you copied and press enter.

 If it worked you should see something like this: